 The ancient Greeks founded colonies in Crimea from 600 BC.
 They built cities and ports but they did not conquer the whole peninsula.

 In the 1st century BC the Romans conquered parts of Crimea.
-However a people from central Asia called the Goths conquered eastern Crimea in the 3rd century.
-Later, in the 4th century an Asiatic people called the Huns conquered Crimea.
+However, people from central Asia called the Goths conquered eastern Crimea in the 3rd century.
+Later, in the 4th century, an Asiatic people called the Huns conquered Crimea.

 After the collapse of the Soviet Union in 1991 many Tatars returned to Crimea.
 However most of the population of Crimea are Ethnic Russians and Ukrainians.
 Only a minority are Tatars.